Perkov/soloact/README.md

 Soloact hopes to stave off tired ears and the idiosyncrasies of sound engineering with a machine solution for guitar effect detection using deep neural networks.
 We also aim to engage the average guitar-playing Joe(ess) with a suite of educational tools to help build a progressive understanding of audio profiling.

-**
-A Batch-15 Capstone project - Data Science Retreat, Berlin, 2018.**
+**A Batch-15 Capstone project by Krish Daswani and Stjepan Perkovic - Data Science Retreat, Berlin, 2018.**

 ## Getting Started